dartoos-dev/astronomy_picture_of_the_day/README.md

   src="https://user-images.githubusercontent.com/24878574/282270845-2ea519df-9136-4d23-96f9-15fde7c53e88.png">
 </p>

-Running the app on one of the listed devices in debug mode:
+For example, to run the app on one of the listed devices in debug mode:

 #### Android